nhsconnect/FHIR-NRLS-API/pages/development/general_api_guidance/integration_auditing.md

 | Response Datetime | Datetime that the response was received from NHS Digital service (NRL or SSP). |
 | Trace ID | The consumer-generated ID of the retrieval request.
 This is only used for requests via the SSP and is for use in the `Ssp-TraceID` HTTP request header. |
 | User ID | `requesting_user` from JWT (this will be 'NotProvided' if `requesting_user` isn't available in the JWT.)<br /><br />This is not mandatory where the request is completed as a non-interactive process. |

+## Requesting an Audit Trail

+Providers can request the following two types of audit trail data from NHS Digital:
+* All audit trails for a given patient (identified by their NHS number).
+* All audit trails for all pointers owned by the provider.

+In either case, the provider is permitted to view audit trail information only for pointers that it owns and maintains.